Duet3D/wiki-content/User_manual/RepRapFirmware/CAN_limitations.md

 * Where an expansion board supports multiple drives, or a main board is used as an expansion board, if multiple motion systems are used then the drivers on that board may not be split between motion systems (i.e. all drivers in use must at any time be used by just one motion system).
 * Accelerometers connected to main boards used as expansion boards are not supported.
 * A Smart Effector connected to a tool or expansion board cannot be reprogrammed using M672.
+* The M670 command cannot be used on ports on CAN expansion boards.

 # Temporary limitations